Anatomy of a SYN-ACK Attack

 60192, options [mss 1380,sackOK,TS val 1541046001 ecr 0,nop,wscale 8,tfo cookie 6d84c401c27d0655,nop,nop], length 0

-During testing, it was possible to leverage the TS, SAckOK, WSCale, & TFO TCP options (and NOP padding) to issue a 68 byte SYN packet that resulted in a 72 byte SYN-ACK response that was delivered to the victim, as seen in figure 4.
-If a host doesn't support TFO, an attacker can still push a 56 byte SYN packet which results in a 60 byte SYN-ACK being routed to the victim network as seen below in figure 5.
+During testing, it was possible to leverage the TS, SAckOK, WScale, and TFO options (and NOP padding) to issue a 68-byte SYN packet that resulted in a 72-byte SYN-ACK response delivered to the victim, as seen in Figure 4.
+If a host doesn't support TFO, an attacker can still push a 56-byte SYN packet, which results in a 60-byte SYN-ACK being routed to the victim network (Figure 5).

 21:12:24.647377 IP (tos 0x0, ttl 64, id 1, offset 0, flags [none], proto TCP (6), length 56)